 Most software and services on the internet have in-built safety features.
 Knowing how to use them can prevent unwanted contact.
-For example, IM services such as MSN Messenger have features which allow users to block others on their contact list, and conversations can be saved on most IM services.
-Social-networking sites such as MySpace and Bebo also have tools available, e.g. young people can keep their profile set to 'private' so that only approved friends can see it.
+For example, messaging services such have features which allow users to block others on their contact list, and conversations can be saved on most messaging services.
+Social-networking sites also have tools available, e.g. young people can keep their profile set to 'private' so that only approved friends can see it.
 With bullies using text and picture messaging, it is also important to check with your children's internet or mobile-phone provider to find out what protections they can offer, including whether it is possible to change your mobile number.